Higher Josephson harmonics in a tunable double-junction transmon qubit: Coherence

 \section{Coherence}

-Figure~\ref{fig_supp_coherence} shows coherence data which was measured at $\Phi_\textrm{e} = 0$.
-This data is representative of a series of coherence measurements which were done at different flux points and resulted in the qubit relaxation time, $T_1$, between $4 \, \si{\micro\s}$ and $13 \, \si{\micro\s}$.
+Figure~\ref{fig_supp_coherence} shows coherence data measured at $\Phi_\textrm{e} = 0$.
+This data is representative of a series of coherence measurements done at different flux points which resulted in the qubit relaxation time, $T_1$, between $4 \, \si{\micro\s}$ and $13 \, \si{\micro\s}$.
 Due to increasing flux noise it was challenging to perform an adequate fitting of the qubit dephasing time away from the flux sweet spots.
-Fig.~\ref{fig_supp_coherence}b shows a characteristic Ramsey interferometry measurement which resulted in $T^*_2\sim1.8\, \si{\micro\s}$.
+Fig.~\ref{fig_supp_coherence}b shows a characteristic Ramsey interferometry measurement resulting in $T^*_2\sim1.8\, \si{\micro\s}$.